mabdelazim/Random-Access-Map/README.md

 # RandomAccessMap
 C++ template class for random access map
-This likes the std::map but you can access items random by indexe with syntax my_map.key(i) and my_map.data(i) This is useful to build system like caching where recent used data is highest index
+This likes the std::map but you can access items random by index with syntax my_map.key(i) and my_map.data(i) This is useful to build system like caching where recent used data is thehighest index.